SyedAtifAli797/SyedAtifAli797/README.md

 # 🚀 Emerging AI/ML Developer | Data Scientist

 I’m an **AI/ML Developer & Data Scientist** with hands-on experience in building machine learning and deep learning models for real-world applications.
 My strengths lie in **predictive modeling, NLP, computer vision**, and deploying solutions using tools like **Streamlit, FastAPI**, and **Hugging Face**.
-I’m skilled in **TensorFlow, Keras, Scikit-learn**, and have worked extensively with **CNNs, RNNs, LSTMs, Transformers**, and **Transfer Learning**.
+I’m skilled in **TensorFlow, Keras, Scikit-learn**, and have worked extensively with **CNNs, RNNs, LSTMs, Transformers, LLMs**, and **Transfer Learning**.
 I’m passionate about solving complex problems and continuously exploring new AI technologies.

 ---